Jeremiah-Byrd/Dayton-Crime-Stats-Analysis/README.md

 ## FILE STRUCTURE
 - Data Folder - all the data(database, web scrapped, csv, and etc...) used
 - Scripts Folder - all the code used
-- Summary File - neatly formatted document should my discoveries
+- Summary File - neatly formatted document showing my discoveries

 ## SKILLS USED
 | Python | Pandas | MatPlotLib | Stats | Seaborn |